 1) Determine how to balance base salary and variable earnings

-Settling on a balance between base salary and commission is a tricky task.
-For example, if your base salary is too low, reps likely won’t be motivated enough and will ultimately leave the organisation entirely.
+Settling a balance between base salary and commission is a tricky task.
+For example, if your base salary is too low, reps likely won’t be motivated enough and will ultimately leave the organization entirely.

 Yet, if the base salary is too high relative to variable earnings, reps won’t be hungry for even meeting, let alone quota.
 As a result, finding the right balance depends on the length of your sales cycle.